Alejandrodelgado/cloud-iot/README.md

 	guestbook-562211614-vz5qw   1/1       Running   0          2m
 	guestbook-562211614-zksw3   1/1       Running   0          2m
 	guestbook-562211614-zsp0j   1/1       Running   0          2m

+Now you can test in different browser to understand how important is a shared storage solution.
+We have deployed a stateless solution, without a storage replication.

 Update and roll back apps
 Kubernetes allows you to do a rolling upgrade of your application to a new container image.
 Kubernetes allows you to easily update the running image but also allows you to easily undo a rollout if a problem is discovered during or after deployment.